theshivrajpatil/California-House-Pricing-Project/README.md

 Scaling numerical features
 Combining everything using Pipeline and ColumnTransformer This will ensure clean, modular, and reproducible code — perfect for production and education.

+# Training ML Algorithms on Preprocessed data
+Now that our data is preprocessed, let’s move on to training machine learning models and evaluating their performance.
+We'll start with:

+Linear Regression
+Decision Tree Regressor
+Random Forest Regressor